torjusb/VG-Test/README.md

   4. Run `grunt serve`.
 This will start a simple web server on `localhost:9000`.
      Your browser should open, and you should be able to use the app.
 The port can be changed in Gruntfile.js in case it is already taken.

+## Tests

+The project is set up for running tests with Karma and Jasmine.
+Only a single test is implemented, and in a very basic form.
+This is just to show that it works, and a single test is better than no tests!

+To run the tests, simply run: `grunt test`.